Web Designer Interview Questions and Answers with App

 29. How do you handle responsive images for different devices?

-Answer: “I implement responsive images using a combination of techniques: the srcset and sizes attributes for serving different resolutions, <picture> element for art direction, and CSS techniques like object-fit for controlling how images scale.
+Answer: “I implement responsive images using a combination of techniques: the srcset and sizes attributes for serving different resolutions, element for art direction, and CSS techniques like object-fit for controlling how images scale.
 I also use modern image formats like WebP with appropriate fallbacks and lazy loading to optimize performance.
 This comprehensive approach ensures images look good on all devices while minimizing bandwidth usage.”

 30. What design patterns have you implemented and why?